-1. Fastest Way to Open Camera App iPhone
+1. The Fastest Way to Open the Camera App on iPhone

 2. Tap the iPhone Camera App Icon in the Control Center

-When you swipe down from the top of your screen, you access your iPhone’s Control Center.
+When you swipe down from the top right corner of your screen, you access your iPhone’s Control Center.

 From here, you can tap the camera icon, and the Camera app will open.

-This can be done without unlocking your phone but also from any app you may be using.
-This may be the fastest way to start snapping or recording if you are doing something on your phone already.
+This can be done without unlocking your phone or from any app you may be using.
+If you are already doing something on your phone, this may be the fastest way to start snapping or recording.
 If you don’t see the camera icon here, you may have accidentally removed it.
 Follow these steps to add or remove apps to customize your iPhone’s Control Center.

 There is an even faster way to open the camera app from your Home Screen if your ultimate goal is to take a: